 Nourish - Candida Overgrowth – Lifestyle Changes (Part Five)

+We will be rounding up everything we’ve learnt about reducing candida overgrowth over the last 4 blog posts in this series.
 If you missed out on parts 1-4, see the links at the bottom of the page to head on over to them.

 This is an extremely important part of the candida puzzle and is absolutely vital to the healing journey.

 A wholesome diet combined with a nourishing lifestyle helps to heal the gut, reduce stress, improve the immune system and of course, helps to heal candida overgrowth.

 Below is a small list of 3 lifestyle changes you can start right away to help balance candida overgrowth.